Cyan101/poe-prices-discord/README.md

 2. Create a settings.yaml
 3. Connect the bot to your server with the link outputted in terminal on run
 4. Use the start command to start price checking and posting an embed (will take a while due to RL)
+5. (Optional) Upload the emoji folder to the server to allow for extra emoji on the embed

 settings.yaml